 4 blackened salmon fillets in a cast iron skillet

 Quick and easy recipes are perfect for busy weeknights or full weekends.
-Being busy shouldn’t prevent you from enjoying a healthy meal that’s full of flavor.
+Being busy shouldn’t prevent you from enjoying a wholesome meal that’s full of flavor.

-This blackened salmon really ticks all the boxes as it uses spices that are pantry staples and it takes only 15 minutes to make.
+This blackened salmon recipe really ticks all the boxes as it uses spices that are pantry staples, and it takes only 15 minutes to make.

-Salmon is such a simple protein to make and is rich in healthy fats, making it’s a great choice for any meal!
-Salmon is also rich in Omega-3 fatty acids and rich in protein.
-Even better, if you have cut fillets frozen in your freezer, it doesn’t take long to thaw it in cold water if you’ve forgotten to put it in the fridge the night before!
+Salmon is such a simple protein to make and is rich in good fats, making it a great choice for any meal!
+Salmon is also an excellent source of protein.
+Even better, if you have cut fillets frozen in your freezer, it doesn’t take long to thaw them in cold water if you’ve forgotten to put them in the fridge the night before!

-If you are looking for more salmon recipes, please try these ones too: How to Cook Salmon in the Oven, Easy Broiled Salmon Recipe, and Garlic Butter Baked Salmon.
+If you are looking for more salmon recipes, please try these ones too: How to Cook Salmon in the Oven, Easy Broiled Salmon Recipe, Air Fryer Salmon, and Garlic Butter Baked Salmon.

 What are blackening spices?